 Under the 4th year under the SAIL’22 initiative, Carlsberg Bhd has shown the company is on track, with share prices increased by around 100% and dividends per share increased by roughly RM0.20 per share.
 Looking back at our data, we can’t help but also notice that revenue, profit, ROE all took a sharp rise ever since SAIL’22 commenced.

-Carlsberg Bhd is consistent in growth of revenue and profits.
+Carlsberg Bhd shows consistent growth of revenue and profits.
 Being one of the only two breweries that operate and manufacture alcoholic beverages in Malaysia, they enjoy a very superior business advantage as imported beers are usually much more expensive due to the high import tariffs Malaysia levies upon.
 Carlsberg Bhd manages to grow its revenue by increasing local sales and also exports to Asian countries like Singapore and Hong Kong.

 The brewery business is considered a niche part of the Fast Moving Consumer Goods (FMCG).
 Carlsberg Bhd not only manufactures quality products, but they also put in a lot of initiatives in cost-cutting measures to deliver more profits.
 Steep import tariffs remain a strong barrier of entry for imported beers for both Carlsberg Brewery Malaysia Berhad and Heineken Malaysia Berhad to grow and coexist together.

 With excellent historical results and dividends to reward its shareholders, plus it is still growing the business, Carlsberg Bhd will definitely be a good stock to keep an eye on.
+Plus, they also launch their 0% alcohol beer to the Malaysia and Singapore market as well

 Our thesis for Carlsberg remains the same as per last year.
 Barring unforeseen fundamental changes in landscape and regulations, Carlsberg Bhd will be one of those boring but surely growing companies.